ERC725Alliance/erc725.js/README.md

 ## Utility Methods

-These methods are available on the erc725 class instance with or without a provider & contract address.
+These methods are available on the erc725 class instance wether or not a provider and contract address was provided.

 ### decodeData